Your Ultimate Guide to Kid-Friendly Fall Activities in Kenosha, WI

 Share This Post

 Quick, think about Wisconsin’s biggest cities for tourism!
 Maybe you think about Milwaukee or Green Bay, but tourists spent more than $225 million in Kenosha County in 2018 alone.
-One of the reasons Kenosha, WI attracts visitors is because of all the family fun fall activities to explore!
+One of the reasons Kenosha, WI attracts visitors is because of all the fun fall family activities to explore!

 Trick-Or-Treating